microsoft/terminal/doc/specs/draft/#1256 - Tab tearoff/spec.md

 #### Communicating the launch
 For the parameters passing, I see a few options:
 1. `conhost.exe` can look up the package registration for `wt.exe` and call an entrypoint with arguments.
 This could be adapted to instead look up which package is registered as the default one instead of `wt.exe` for third party hosts.
 We would have to build provisions into the OS to select this, or use some sort of publically documented registry key mechanism.
 Somewhat gross.
 1. `conhost.exe` can call the execution alias with parameters.
-I doubt this will work because I doubt the reparse-point-based execution aliases can handle passing any sort of parameter information.
-We could probably make a request to the App Execution team to support this, but then it would require users upgrading their OS for it to work.
-Yuck.
+WSL distro launchers use this.
 1. We can define a protocol handler for these sorts of connections and let `wt.exe` register for it.
 Protocol handlers are already well supported and understood both by classic applications and by packaged/modern applications on Windows.
 They must have provisions to communicate at least some semblance of argument data as well.
 This is the route I'd probably prefer. `ms-term://incoming/<session-id>` or something like that.
 The receiving `wt.exe` can contact the manager process (or set one up if it is the first) and negotiate receiving the session that was specified into a new tab.

 ## UI/UX Design